COSBURN BOWLER Q&A • CLUB FACILITIES

 Who can use the club bowls?

-First-year members may use club bowls for free.
-After your first year, we charge $25 for a season’s rental.
+Members may use club bowls for free.
 We encourage new members to use club bowls for a few seasons before buying bowls.
-Before investing in bowls, you should try different sizes and weights to get a feel for what works best for you.
+Try different sizes and weights of club bowls to get a feel for what works best for you.

 When you arrive for a jitney, we suggest you get your bowls first.
 Bowls are available on a first-come, first-serve basis.
 If someone else has taken your favourite bowls, you’ll have to try another set.

-If you need to borrow bowls for a tournament, here’s how: Bring a sturdy bag or case to carry the bowls (the sling for the bowls stays at the club).
-There’s a clipboard near the bowls with a sign-out sheet.
+If you need to borrow bowls for a tournament, here’s how: Speak to one of the board members who will ask you to complete a lending form.
 You may borrow the bowls a couple of days before the tournament and return them a couple of days after, but please keep them only as long as necessary.

 Who’s responsible for getting the equipment out before the game and putting it away after?